-For the last three to four months, we have spent most of our time at home during this COVID-19 outbreak due to the stay-home policy.
+For the most part of 2020, we have spent most of our time at home during this COVID-19 outbreak due to the stay-home policy.
 We work and pray at home, shop online, and even learn new things like cooking or trying out some new trendy recipes.
 As time goes by, without even realizing, we have mastered the art of living in this strange and unpredictable situation.
 Even though we have adapted to this situation, as a traveler, we certainly still have that feeling of wanting to explore and travel to new places.
 However, to maintain the safety and health of their people, most countries around the world have issued travel restrictions or travel ban that has lasted for months since the first wave.

 Now, are you ready to travel?
 Time to plan your future trip to Dubai and here are the insights for the 10 best things to do in Dubai!